wpilibsuite/frc-docs/source/docs/beta/beta-getting-started/reporting-progress.rst

 .. image:: images/reporting-progress/task-reports.png
    :alt: The task reports section has a topic for each task.

-In the Task Reports section, you will see a Topic for each task.
-To see the reports and discussion for this task, click on the Topic Name.
-(Note: this example image only has a single Task).
+In the Task Reports section, create a single discussion topic titled `Team XXXX Task Reports` for your team and post reports for all tasks into that thread.

 Progress Reporting
 ------------------